 Oppositional defiant disorder is believed to be one of the most common behavioral disorders diagnosed in children.
 While its true prevalence is still under debate, it is estimated that 10.2% of children will develop ODD.
 However, approximately two thirds of children who are given a diagnosis of oppositional defiant disorder will overcome their symptoms, with studies showing that 70% of those previously diagnosed with ODD are no longer displaying symptoms by the time they reach the age of 18.

-Causes and Risk Factors of Oppositional Defiant Disorder
+Causes and Risk Factors of ODD

 To date researchers are unable to conclusively identify one exact cause for the development of oppositional defiant disorder.
 However, extensive studies have shown that this disorder is most likely the combination of biological, genetic, and environmental factors.
 The following are some examples of the different causes and factors that may be attributed to the development of ODD: